najirod02/HPC/README.md

-After compiling the source code, you need to create a shell file using PBS directives in order to import modules, select the number of chunck, cpus and rum to submit your job.<br/>
+After compiling the source code, you need to create a shell file using PBS directives in order to import modules, select the number of chunck, cpus and ram to submit your job.<br/>
-Here an example of structure:
+Here an example of the structure:

 ```shell
 #!bin/bash